 “All available information concerning your son has been carefully considered and under the provisions of Public Law 490, 77th Congress, as amended, an official determination has been made continuing him on the records of the War Department in a missing status.
 The law sited provides that pay and allowances are to be credited to the missing person’s account and payment of allotments to authorized allottees are to be continued during the absence of such persons in a missing status.

 “I fully appreciate your concern and deep interest.
 You will, without further request on your part, receive immediate notification of any change in your son’s status.
 I regret that the far-flung operations of the present war, the ebb and flow of the combat over the great distances in isolated areas, and the characteristics of our enemies impose on us the heavy burden of uncertainty with respect to the safety of our loved ones.

 “Very Truly Yours,

 This was the last information they would receive on Jeff.
 His mother passed away on August 28, 1945, and it was on September 8, 1945, that his family learned he had been killed in action.

 THE SECRETARY OF WAR DESIRES ME TO EXPRESS HIS DEEPEST REGRET THAT YOUR SON PRIVATE AUGUST BENDER WAS KILLED IN ACTION ON TWENTY EIGHT DECEMBER NINETEEN FORTY ONE IN THE PHILIPPINE ISLANDS LETTER TO FOLLOW

 ULIO THE ADJUTANT GENERAL

-– A number of days later, his family received the notification letter verifying his death.
+A number of days later, his family received the notification letter verifying his death.
 Since his final resting place is not known, his name appears on the Walls of the Missing at the American Military Cemetery, Manila, Philippine Islands.